 - Total Cost: 1 sleepless night, but we did get a small refund from our hostel for the trouble, which was nice.

 - Total Time: We spent another 4 days in that hostel, trying to avoid the Bed Creeper!

-- What we Learned: Hostels aren’t generally sketch, we just got unlucky.
-We did learn that hostels take this kind of thing VERY seriously, and were pleased with the quick assistance we received in being moved and making sure that we were taken care of.
+- What we Learned: Hostels aren’t generally sketchy, we just got unlucky.
+We did learn that hostels take this kind of thing VERY seriously, and we’re pleased with the quick assistance we received in being moved and making sure that we were taken care of.

 2. Waterfall Rappelling Hell in San Gil, Colombia

 You know what’s super not fun?
 Having a panic attack while you hang from a rope 200 feet in the air at the edge of a waterfall.
 Oh, and by the way, you’re holding yourself up…so if you loosen your grip, you die.
 That was Lia’s own personal hell one rainy afternoon in Colombia.
 Read the full story here!

 - Total Cost: Around $20 and Lia’s ability to talk for several days after screaming for so long.